Modelling of ice sheet, ice mass and mass balance studies advance understanding of global ice sheet fluctuations in the past

 Cumulative specific balance

-Accumulation Area Ratio (AAR)
+Accumulation Area Ratio (

 Equilibrium Line Altitude (ELA)